o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 In this case the value of errno might be of some use, for documentation, but there will be little that the user application can do other than to move on.

+**CAUTION:** In some cases it is extremely likely that the message returned by the send function does **not** reference the same memory structure.
+Thus is important for the user programme to capture the new pointer for future use or to be passed to rmr_free().
+If you are experiencing either double free errors or segment faults in either rmr_free() or rmr_send_msg(), ensure that the return value from this function is being captured and used.

 ERRORS
 --------------------------------------------------------------------------------------------